How to Create Your Website with TYPO3 (Brand Examples)

 TYPO3 for Developers & Marketers: What These Sites Teach Us

-These TYPO3 websites show us how flexible and powerful the system really is.
-For developers, TYPO3 offers a modular way to create content, which means you can add or remove features without breaking the entire website.
-This makes it easier to keep websites up to date and scalable.
+These websites show us how flexible and powerful the system really is.
+For developers, TYPO3 offers a modular way to create content.
+This means that functions can be added or removed.

-Many websites use TYPO3 extensions such as news modules,TYPO3 SEO-tools and forms to improve functionality.
-The platform also integrates well with other tools and services, making it easy to connect marketing automation, analytics or e-commerce solutions.
+The platform integrates well with other tools and services, making it easy to integrate marketing automation, analytics, and e-commerce solutions.

 TYPO3 vs Other CMS: Where It Excels